evilsocket/arc/README.md

 # GoSafe

-API server for your secrets.
+GoSafe is an API and HTML+js application server for your secrets.